cys9772/election-blog4/content/post/2024-09-08-blog-post-1-a-dive-into-detailed-visualizations/index.md

 From the second visualization, we observe that some states **consistently vote for one party**, indicating strong partisanship and party loyalty.
 More specifically, western coastal states like California, Oregon, and Washington and northeastern states, such as New York and Massachusetts, have consistently voted Democratic (blue).
 In contrast, the south and midwest states like Texas, Oklahoma, and Alabama have stuck with Republican candidates.

 Research suggests factors like demographics, geography, cultural values, and economic conditions play key roles in these consistent states.
-For example, states with large urban populations with greater racial and ethnic diversity historically lean left compared to more white, working-class voters.
+For example, states with large urban populations with greater racial and ethnic diversity historically lean left compared to more white, working-class voters in southern states.
 Traditionally Christian communities in Alabama, Mississippi, and Oklahoma remain stiff on social issues that align more closely with the right.
 These are just a few significant identifiers among these states in a larger tug-of-war between blue and red.

 Interestingly, we also see clear **swing states** among such regional loyalty like Florida, Ohio, and Pennsylvania with far more partisan variability over time.
 Some battlegrounds (eg. Texas) even include many large urban centers, such as Austin and Houston, that lean left but remain overshadowed by the strength of suburban conservative voters.
 These will likely be key battleground areas that can shift the direction for both parties, amplifying the competitiveness of an already tense election.